J-Saun/Cheetsheets/showcase/showcase.md

 - Presenting final projects to the class

 We're confident that this course will give you the skills and knowledge you need to succeed in

+new ---

+Course Title: Comprehensive Coding Course

+Course Description: This course is designed to provide a comprehensive introduction to coding, covering the basics of programming, web development, and software development.
+Students will learn how to write code in multiple programming languages, including HTML, CSS, JavaScript, Python, and Java.
+By the end of the course, students will have a solid foundation in coding and be able to build their own web applications and software.

+Course Outline:

+Week 1: Introduction to Programming

+- Overview of programming concepts and paradigms
+- Basic programming principles and syntax
+- Setting up a development environment

+Week 2: HTML and CSS

+- Introduction to HTML and CSS
+- Structuring content with HTML
+- Styling web pages with CSS
+- Basic HTML and CSS syntax and best practices

+Week 3: JavaScript Basics

+- Introduction to JavaScript and its syntax
+- Basic JavaScript concepts and data types
+- Conditional statements and loops
+- Functions and arrays

+Week 4: JavaScript Advanced Topics

+- Object-oriented programming in JavaScript
+- Classes and inheritance
+- Advanced JavaScript concepts and best practices
+- Working with APIs and web services

+Week 5: Python Basics

+- Introduction to Python and its syntax
+- Basic Python concepts and data types
+- Conditional statements and loops
+- Functions and modules

+Week 6: Python Advanced Topics

+- Object-oriented programming in Python
+- Classes and inheritance
+- Advanced Python concepts and best practices
+- Working with databases and SQL

+Week 7: Java Basics

+- Introduction to Java and its syntax
+- Basic Java concepts and data types
+- Conditional statements and loops
+- Functions and classes

+Week 8: Java Advanced Topics

+- Object-oriented programming in Java
+- Classes and inheritance
+- Advanced Java concepts and best practices
+- Working with multithreading and networking

+Week 9: React

+- Introduction to React and its syntax
+- Building components and managing state
+- Handling events and handling errors
+- Advanced React concepts and best practices

+Week 10: Final Project

+- Students will work on a final project that integrates all the concepts learned throughout the course
+- Project planning, development, and presentation

+Learning Outcomes:

+By the end of this course, students will be able to:

+- Write clean, efficient, and well-documented code
+- Understand the basics